GirishRawat/tryingAPullRequest/README.md

 # Learn to do pull requests with Hacktoberfest`15!

-1. Make a fork of the repo
+1. Make a fork of the repo.